tparchman/F22_BIOL792_coursepage/week1_unixI/unixI_primer.md

     $ cd /

 Unix systems are multi-user.
-When you login with a username and password, you have your own home directory that resides at /Users/.
+When you login with a username and password, you have your own home directory that resides under /Users/.
 You can move directly to your home directory from anywhere with the two shortcuts below.

     $ cd ~